 Best Alternative to Payday Advances

-On-demand pay, sometimes called “earned wage access,” is a benefit that more and more companies are offering.
+On-demand pay, sometimes called “Earned Wage Access,” is a benefit that more and more companies are offering.
 It means that if you need money before payday, you can withdraw up to a certain amount.
 Whatever you do not withdraw early will appear in your normal paycheck.

 When pay on demand is an option, you don’t necessarily have to talk to your boss about your financial stress.
 No one has to know, because all you have to do is log into your Rain app and withdraw the money you need.
 Plus, you won’t have to take time out of your manager’s day to discuss your struggles.
 It’s a win-win.